LINGuistLIU/fairseq_transformer_for_inflection/README.md

 To train the model for a specific language, use the following command line:

-The trained models will be save in the directory *checkpoints/3LETTER-LANGUAGE-CODE-models/*.
+The trained models will be save in the directory ```checkpoints/3LETTER-LANGUAGE-CODE-models/```.

 ```
 $ ./train.sh 3LETTER-LANGUAGE-CODE
 ```
-For example, the following command line will train the model on the English training data, and will save the models in *checkpoints/eng-models/*
+For example, the following command line will train the model on the English training data, and will save the models in ```checkpoints/eng-models/```.

 ```
 $ ./train.sh eng
 ```

-You can change parameters at the beginning of *train.sh* for parameter tuning.
+You can change parameters at the beginning of ```train.sh``` for parameter tuning.

 NOTE: The training takes a long time, especially if you run on a CPU.

 ### Generate and Evaluate

 To make the predictions for the dev or test data for a specific language, use the following command line.
-Predictions in the shared task format will be stored in the directory *predictions/3LETTER-LANGUAGE-CODE/*

-When you run on the dev set, it will generate the inflected form with models in *checkpoints/3LETTER-LANGUAGE-CODE-models/*, find out models with the first 5 highest accuracy scores on the dev set, keep predictions from these five best models as well as *checkpoints/3LETTER-LANGUAGE-CODE-models/checkpoint_best.pt* and *checkpoints/3LETTER-LANGUAGE-CODE-models/checkpoint_last.pt*, and delete all other models.
+When you run on the dev set, it will generate the inflected form with models in ```checkpoints/3LETTER-LANGUAGE-CODE-models/```, find out models with the first 5 highest accuracy scores on the dev set, keep predictions from these five best models as well as ```checkpoints/3LETTER-LANGUAGE-CODE-models/checkpoint_best.pt``` and ```checkpoints/3LETTER-LANGUAGE-CODE-models/checkpoint_last.pt```, and delete all other models.
-It will keep the inflected form with the first five best models as well as *checkpoints/3LETTER-LANGUAGE-CODE-models/checkpoint_best.pt* and *checkpoints/3LETTER-LANGUAGE-CODE-models/checkpoint_last.pt*, give you the evaluation scores from the shared task evaluation metric for predictions of each model, and store predictions in the shared task format in the directory *predictions/3LETTER-LANGUAGE-CODE/*.
+It will keep the inflected form with the first five best models as well as ```checkpoints/3LETTER-LANGUAGE-CODE-models/checkpoint_best.pt``` and ```checkpoints/3LETTER-LANGUAGE-CODE-models/checkpoint_last.pt```, give you the evaluation scores from the shared task evaluation metric for predictions of each model, and store predictions in the shared task format in the directory ```predictions/3LETTER-LANGUAGE-CODE/```.

-When you run on the test set, it will generate the inflected form with models in *checkpoints/3LETTER-LANGUAGE-CODE-models/*, give you the evaluation scores from the shared task evaluation metric for predictions of each model, and store predictions in the shared task format in the directory *predictions/3LETTER-LANGUAGE-CODE/*.
+When you run on the test set, it will generate the inflected form with models in ```checkpoints/3LETTER-LANGUAGE-CODE-models/```, give you the evaluation scores from the shared task evaluation metric for predictions of each model, and store predictions in the shared task format in the directory ```predictions/3LETTER-LANGUAGE-CODE/```.

 ```
 $ ./generate_eval.sh 3LETTER-LANGUAGE-CODE TYPE